 Feeling Your Feelings Will Transform Them

 If you are willing to become emotionally aware by feeling your feelings and being present with them, you can transform them.
 Under an uncomfortable feeling is valuable information for you, information that will empower you.
 When you bring more consciousness to your feelings, they can guide you in a positive way to create positive outcomes in your life.

 If you avoid your feelings, they’ll run your life in unconscious ways, create disharmony, and sabotage your relationships, happiness and general well-being.

 Feelings arise for valid reasons.
 It is important to acknowledge them and know how to take care of yourself when they arise.
 They’re a powerful force and source of energy in your body that, when managed in a productive way, can immediately bring more vitality into your body.

 Imagine all the feelings you have pushed down, bottled up or put a lid on.
 Imagine how much energy your body wastes to keep them inside.
 Repressed feelings kill us over time.
 They rob us of our life force.
 They disempower us.
 Imagine letting them rise to the surface instead of pushing them down.
 Give them your undivided attention, presence and compassion.
 Give them a heart-centered voice.
 I can show you how.

-I’m Anna-Thea an author and educator.
+I’m Anna-Thea an author and Divine Feminine Educator.
 If this article resonated with you and you would like to learn more about becoming emotionally aware and emotionally empowered, check out 4 Steps To Process Your Powerful Emotions and my other online courses.